gcallah/hambone/chaps/chap2.md

 "All right Winnie, whachoo got for me?"

 "Yes sir, well, I mean to get right to the point here.
-Ain't no sense beating around the bush, and making a whole speech when a few words will suffice.
+Ain't no sense beating around the bush, and making a whole speech when a few words will do.
 Ramblin' on but saying nothing be a foolish waste of time.
 And y'all busy people so I surely don't wanna waste your time."